 Many defects encountered in the lumber you buy for building furniture or home improvement are merely cosmetic, not structural.
 In fact, for some purposes, defects are valued.
 Take knotty pine for instance, which was a trendy wall paneling choice for many years.
-Another good example is wood with burls.
+Another good example is hardwood with burls.

 Other defects, other than knots, include bark pockets, splitting, checking, bug damage, warping, and more.
 Many of these can give your projects character.
 For example, burls are highly cherished.
 Yes, you can end up paying a premium for a cosmetic defect.